Both recovery drinks and protein shakes are designed to maximize the efforts of your workout, but they work in different ways.

-For most people who are moderately active, drinking plain water during and after exercise is sufficient.
-If your workouts are intense, however, you may benefit from either a recovery drink or a protein shake when you're finished, depending on what you do to stay fit.
+For most people who're moderately active, drinking plain water during and after exercise is sufficient.
+If your workouts are more intense, however, you may benefit from either a recovery drink or a protein shake when you're finished, depending on what you do to stay fit.

-What These Drinks Do
+What These Drinks Do?

 When you exercise, your body loses energy and strength.
-Aerobic exercise such as running tends to deplete glycogen stores and dehydrate you, and anaerobic exercise such as weightlifting taxes muscle fibers, breaking or tearing them and making you feel sore.
+Aerobic exercise (think: running) tends to deplete glycogen stores and dehydrate you, while anaerobic exercise (think: weight lifting) taxes muscle fibers, breaking or tearing them and making you feel sore.

 Recovery Drinks 101

 According to performance nutrition consultant Brendan Brazier, high-carb recovery drinks are most effective in a 20-minute window following exercise, as the opportunity to effectively replenish glycogen stores declines with time.
 The small amount of protein in recovery drinks accelerates muscle protein synthesis, your body's process of building new muscle mass.

 Protein Shakes 101

 Protein shakes have a different nutritional makeup than recovery drinks.
-Although they may contain some carbs, most protein drinks have fewer carb than protein grams and are designed to preserve lean body mass or encourage new muscle mass gain.
+Although they may contain some carbs, most protein drinks have fewer carbs than grams of protein and are designed to preserve lean body mass or encourage new muscle mass gain.

 Recovery drinks and protein shakes are useful for specific types of workouts, but most people don't need them.
 If your training takes 60 minutes or less and stays at a moderate or light intensity, drinking water is fine.